TucoFlyer/Bot-Controller/README.md

 Central controller software for the Tuco Flyer bot.

-* Runs on a desktop PC
+* Runs on a desktop PC, alongside the video streaming software
 * Communicates with each of the microcontroller boards via Ethernet
-* Receives SDI video via a Blackmagic card
-* Local control with an Xbox 360 joystick
+* Direct control with an Xbox 360 joystick
-* Remote control with a web dashboard
+* Mobile control from a web dashboard
 * WebSockets API